2009 Atlético Nacional season: Friendly matches

 This game was played by the alternate roster of Atlético Nacional since it was played the same day of the match of Copa Cafam.
 As for Envigado they also played with their alternative team.

-Copa Mustang Apertura
+Torneo Apertura

 The first two games for Atlético Nacional were played behind closed doors, due to the disturbances made by the fans in the last season's final game against La Equidad.
 The organization were fined around $5,000.
 Atlético Nacional struggled and lost the first six games of the season, finally winning their first match against Millonarios.
 Nacional then went on a six-match winless run, until manager Luis Fernando Suárez resigned from the team a few days after losing to Deportivo Cali on 19 April, later on 22 April José Santa would take over.